Difference between Mortgage And Rent: Understanding Your Financial Options

 Monthly Costs

 When comparing monthly costs, renting may seem more affordable in the short term.
-Rent payments are typically fixed for a certain period, whereas mortgage payment amounts may change if there’s an adjustable interest rate or changes in property taxes.
+Rent payments are typically fixed for a specific period, whereas mortgage payment amounts may change if there’s an adjustable interest rate or changes in property taxes.

 Tax Benefits